DevStump/sleeper-sheet/README.md

 - Recommended to refresh before important league decisions

 ### Using the Trade Calculator
-1. Navigate to the "Trade Finder" sheet
+1. Navigate to the "Trade Calculator" sheet
 2. Select players you're considering trading
 3. Use the built-in formulas to calculate trade values
 4. Use `resetTradeFinder()` to clear selections